 The rule of thumb is to use the most effective way to re-encoding the video file and keep the resolution, bitrate, and frame rate to a reasonable range.
 Keep this in mind, and we can start the tutorial on how to make a video into a smaller size with minimal quality loss.

-1. How to Compress Video without Losing Quality in VideoProc
+Method 1.
+Compress Video without Losing Quality with VideoProc

 VideoProc is an all-in-one video processing program compacted with a quick video editor, a robust video converter, as well as other useful downloading and screen recording utilities.